 - Collect knowledge gaps in the form of questions

-- Organise knowledge gaps into a prioritised roadmap with clearly defined learning objectives
+- Organise knowledge gaps into a prioritized roadmap with clearly defined learning objectives

 - Relate learning objectives to study design

 - Discuss research challenges and identify those with the highest impact

 - Plot their knowledge confidence against a framework that aims to reveal high-confidence sources